Hurricane Elena: Elsewhere

 Precipitation from Hurricane Elena reached into southern Georgia and parts of South Carolina, with little impact aside from meager drought relief.
 For several days after landfall, the weakening tropical cyclone produced moderate to heavy rainfall across portions of central and northern Arkansas.
 Rainfall totals were generally 2 to 4 in, with locally higher amounts; Mountain Home, Arkansas received 8.95 in of rain, including 6.6 in in just three hours on September 4.
 Clinton to the south recorded 8.6 in.
 At the state capital of Little Rock, under 3 in of liquid fell.
 Listed by the National Weather Service among "some of the most significant tropical cyclones to affect Arkansas", the remnants of Elena triggered flash flooding in parts of four counties; 2 ft of standing water submerged streets in downtown Hot Springs.
 In Mountain Home, floodwaters forced 10 families to evacuate their homes, and one person died after a swollen creek swept her car off a bridge spanning it.

 Significant rainfall also occurred over parts of western Kentucky, with lighter precipitation in several adjacent states.
 Over 8 in fell at Paducah, where urban streets and low-lying terrain experienced freshwater flooding Floodwaters 4 ft deep submerged cars to their windows and infiltrated 40 homes, several businesses, a hotel, and a high school.
 Localized evacuations and road closures were required, and a person wading in an active creek had to be rescued after the creek swept him downstream.
 Around 10,000 customers lost electric service for a short period due to the storm.
 Shelters were opened to those displaced by the flooding, but scarcely used.

 Early in its formative stages, Elena triggered rainshowers and thunderstorms over parts of Cuba, The Bahamas, and Hispaniola.
 Later, the mature hurricane generated strong rip currents as far away as South Padre Island, Texas, where two swimmers drowned in separate incidents over the Labor Day weekend.
 Both victims were male Texas residents.

 Aftermath

 Hurricane Elena has a multifaceted legacy; it is remembered not only for its severe impacts, but also for its unpredictability and the wide extent of pre-storm preparations.
-Due to its notoriety, the name Elena was retired from the cyclical list of Atlantic hurricane names in the spring of 1986.
-Consequently, it will never again be used for an Atlantic hurricane.
-The name was replaced by Erika, which was first used during the 1991 season and retired after the 2015 season.